June 2022 Ian Chiu

 To secure your laptop, you simply adjust the dock’s security arms, which serve as a pair of brackets, to hook around your notebook’s screen above the hinge.
-The arms themselves can be extended to fit laptops from a 11- to 15-inch screen.
+The arms themselves can be extended to fit laptops from an 11- to 15-inch screen.
 Finally, simply tapping one of the two key fobs electronically locks the arms that hold the laptop in place.
 There are also scratch-resistant bumpers that act as a cushion along the base and back to protect your laptop.
-For additional security for the dock itself, you have an option to loop the accompanying lock cable to a table, or to use Kensington’s trusty K-slot behind the unit.
+For additional security for the dock itself, you have an option to loop the accompanying lock cable to a table or to use Kensington’s trusty K-slot behind the unit.

-In terms of connectivity, the Kensington USB-C dock provides dual DisplayPort outputs that can drive two 1080p or one 1440p monitors at 60Hz.
+In terms of connectivity, the Kensington USB-C laptop dock provides dual DisplayPort outputs that can drive two 1080p or one 1440p monitors at 60Hz.
 You will also find an abundance of regular USB 3.1 Type-A ports including a pair of 10Gbps variant.
 Lastly, there’a a Gigabit Ethernet as well as an audio combo port.
 Everything from video to data and power goes through a single USB-C port.
 USB power delivery is rated at 60W.
 The Kensington LD4650P dock requires Windows 10 laptops with DisplayPort alternate mode over USB-C. As the dock features are pretty much OS agnostic, there should be support for MacBooks, if not Chromebooks.

-Having a full-featured USB-C dock doesn’t mean you have to sacrifice precious desktop space.
+Having a full-featured USB-C laptop dock doesn’t mean you have to sacrifice precious desktop space.
 The Plugable UD-CAM Mini Docking Station, measuring at 3.75” x 3.5” x 1.25”, has nearly everything you need in a compact form factor.
-Despite of its pedestrian design and size, you will find ample of ports for your connectivity needs.
+Despite its pedestrian design and size, you will find ample ports for your connectivity needs.

 On the rear, you will find 3 USB 3.0 ports with Gigabit Ethernet powered by Realtek RTL8153 as well as HDMI 1.4 out.
 A USB-C jack on the same side has the capability of sending 85W of power to charge most USB-PD compatible laptops.
 Plugable has always been upfront with their docks’ compatibility.
 You can check the test results on their official site.
-To top it off, the supplied AC adapter is rated at 100W so there’s enough juice to power everything from a laptop to the most power hungry peripherals.
+To top it off, the supplied AC adapter is rated at 100W so there’s enough juice to power everything from a laptop to the most power-hungry peripherals.